biplabbose/stochastic/README.md

 We use Jupyter Notebook.
 You can run these codes two ways - a) on your computer or b) on Google Colab.

 A. To run simulations on your computer:
-1. Your computer should have Jupyterlab or Jupiter Notebook installed.
+1. Your computer should have Jupyterlab or Jupyter Notebook installed.
 If not, install either of those two.
 2. Install Julia.
 3. Install Julia packages - Random, Plots, Statistics, Distributions.
 4. Install the Julia kernel for Jupyter Notebook.
 Requires installation of IJulia package.